CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: EXPERIMENTS

-Quantitative real-world results are summarized in Table~\ref{tab:sim_results} and Fig.~\ref{fig:sim_smoothness}, evaluating trajectory smoothness, task success, and response time. \paragraph{Trajectory Smoothness.} Fig.~\ref{fig:sim_smoothness} reports trajectory smoothness across all simulated tasks.
-CoLA-Flow Policy achieves the lowest average smoothness score of $0.052$, reducing the metric by $51.4\%$, $69.4\%$, and $77.2\%$ relative to RDP, DP3, and Flow Policy, respectively.
-RDP exhibits lower smoothness than other diffusion-based baselines, indicating that latent action representations partially improve trajectory stability.
-However, its trajectories remain less smooth than those of CoLA-Flow Policy, as RDP does not adopt temporally continuous latent action modeling and does not explicitly structure its latent space to be continuous over time.
-By contrast, CoLA-Flow Policy performs flow matching over temporally coherent latent trajectories, consistently suppressing high-frequency oscillations.
+Quantitative simulation results are summarized in Table~\ref{tab:sim_results} and Fig.~\ref{fig:sim_smoothness}, evaluating task success, inference latency, and trajectory smoothness.

-\paragraph{Task Success Rate and Response Time.} Table~\ref{tab:sim_results} summarizes task success rates and inference latency across simulated benchmarks.
-CoLA-Flow Policy achieves the highest average success rate of $78.3\%$, outperforming Flow Policy ($+17.3\%$) and DP3 ($+12.6\%$), and improving over RDP ($73.0\%$) by $5.3\%$.
-While Flow Policy attains the lowest latency (6.1\,ms), CoLA-Flow Policy incurs only a marginal increase (7.5\,ms) and remains in the same real-time regime.
-Notably, CoLA-Flow Policy is approximately $7.5\times$ faster than DP3 (55.9\,ms), demonstrating a favorable success--latency trade-off with minimal loss in responsiveness.
+\paragraph{Trajectory Smoothness} CoLA-Flow Policy achieves the lowest average smoothness score of $0.052$, reducing the metric by $51.4\%$, $69.4\%$, and $77.2\%$ relative to RDP, DP3, and Flow Policy, respectively.
+RDP is smoother than other diffusion-based baselines, suggesting that latent action representations improve trajectory stability.
+However, CoLA-Flow Policy further reduces high-frequency oscillations by modeling temporally coherent continuous latent trajectories.

-Overall, simulation results show that CoLA-Flow Policy achieves a favorable trade-off among smooth execution, fast inference, and high task success, which is essential for real-time robotic manipulation.
+\paragraph{Task Success Rate and Response Time} Table~\ref{tab:sim_results} summarizes task success rates and inference latency across simulated benchmarks.
+CoLA-Flow Policy achieves the highest average success rate of $78.3\%$, outperforming Flow Policy by $17.3$ percentage points, DP3 by $12.6$ percentage points, and RDP by $5.3$ percentage points.
+Although Flow Policy has the lowest latency of $6.1$\,ms, CoLA-Flow Policy remains in the same real-time regime with $7.5$\,ms per control step.
+Compared with DP3, CoLA-Flow Policy is approximately $7.5\times$ faster while achieving higher task success, showing a favorable success--latency trade-off.